ankane/production_rails/README.md

 ## Additional Monitoring

-Use [Notable](https://github.com/ankane/notable) to track notable requests and background jobs.
+Use [Notable](https://github.com/ankane/notable) to track notable requests and background jobs. :gem: *disclaimer: one of my gems*

 - errors
 - slow requests, jobs, and timeouts